alvarezp/tdlpl/README.md

 Current state
 =============

-TDLPL currently recognizes Python, Ruby, PHP, C and JavaScript.
+TDLPL currently recognizes Python, Ruby, PHP, C, Go and JavaScript.
 Adding new languages is really easy: edit the GNUmakefile to add the corresponding rule that prepares the runnable file.
 The runnable file goes into the run/ directory.
 Finally, create its sample configuration file under